ae9o/tic-tac-toe/README.md

 The view-model is a layer between the model (core) and the view.
 Only this layer can directly call the methods of the model (core) and respond to events occurring in it.

-Such structure reduces the dependence of parts of the app and makes it easier to extend it.
-For example, described organization of layers makes it easy to work with the Activity lifecycle in Android.
-Since the view-model is separate from the view layer (Activities and Fragments set) and does not depend on its lifecycle, when the Activity is recreated (for example, when the screen is rotated), information about the current state of the game can be easily restored from the view-model.
+Such structure reduces the number of dependencies and makes it easier to extend the app.
+For example, described organization of layers simplifies the work with the lifecycle of Activity in Android.
+Since the view-model is separate from the view layer (Activities and Fragments) and does not depend on its lifecycle, when an Activity is recreated (for example, when the screen is rotated), information about the current state of the game can be easily restored from the view-model.

 ### AI